Do you feel like every minute is a virtual rollercoaster of emotions since the birth of your child?

 Why should you trust Spacious Mind Counselling to help with your postpartum?

 Because we get it.
-Jane Kraft has had personal experience with PPD.
-She has two children of her own and has suffered through the process herself.
-She’s passionate about supporting women as they work to make sense of the new normal and she has benefited from therapeutic supports during her experience as a parent.
+Therapists Jane Kraft and Tanisha Hall have had personal experience with PPD, having had childen and suffered through the process themselves.
+They are passionate about supporting women as they work to make sense of the new normal and she has benefited from therapeutic supports during her experience as a parent.

 You will find a safe space with our team.
 Call now to schedule a free 20-minute consultation.